jg23497/fotura/README.md

 **Options:**
 - `--dry-run`: Show what would be done without making changes
 - `--preprocessors TEXT`: Comma-separated list of preprocessors to enable
+- `--postprocessors TEXT`: Comma-separated list of postprocessors to enable

 ### Examples